danielballan/pims2-prototype/README.md

 ## Room for Improvement

-* PIMS predated dask.
-It has not been updated to leverage dask.
+* PIMS predated [dask](https://dask.pydata.org/).
+Like PIMS, dask provides an object with numpy-like slicing semantics that can defer I/O and computation.
+  PIMS could be updated to leverage `dask.array`, which has a much larger community behind it.
-* PIMS predated conda-forge.
+* PIMS predated [conda-forge](https://conda-forge.org/).
 PIMS has minimal required dependencies (just numpy, six, and a pure-Python support package developed for PIMS)---good so far---but it bundles most of its readers in the main package and has many optional dependencies to support these readers.
 It might be better to distribute each reader (or groups of readers with the same underlying I/O library) in separate packages so that they can be separately released and installed.
 * PIMS predated the acceptance of [entrypoints](https://packaging.python.org/specifications/entry-points/) as an official PyPA specification (as opposed to a quirk/feature of only